 We compensate our non-employee directors with a combination of cash and equity.
-Our Board of Directors receives the following cash compensation for their service: each director receives an annual cash retainer of \$57,500; the chairperson of the Board receives an additional \$22,500 annual cash retainer; the chairperson of our Audit Committee receives an annual cash retainer of \$30,000 and the other members of the Audit Committee receive an annual cash retainer of \$15,000; the chairperson of the Compensation Committee receives an annual cash retainer of \$20,000 and the other members of the Compensation Committee receive an annual cash retainer of \$12,000; and the chairperson of each of our other committees receives an annual cash retainer of \$12,500 and the other members receive an annual cash retainer of \$7,500.
+Our Board of Directors receives the following cash compensation for their service: each director receives an annual cash retainer of \$57,500; the chairperson of the Board receives an additional \$22,500 annual cash retainer; the chairperson of our Audit Committee receives an annual cash retainer of \$30,000 and the other members of the Audit Committee receive an annual cash retainer of \$15,000; the chairperson of the Compensation Committee receives an annual cash retainer of \$12,000; and the chairperson of each of our other committees receives an annual cash retainer of \$12,000; and the chairperson of each of our other committees receives an annual cash retainer of \$12,000; and the chairperson of each of our other committees receives an annual cash retainer of \$12,000; and the chairperson of each of our other committees receives an annual cash retainer of \$12,000 and the other members receives an annual cash retainer of \$12,000.
 We also reimburse our directors for reasonable expenses related to attendance at Board of Directors and committee meetings.
 In addition, each director who served on our Board of Directors after April 1, 2020 received an annual award of 96,864 restricted stock units, with the exception of the Chairman of the Board who received an annual award of 145,296 restricted stock units.
 All restricted stock units granted to our directors in 2020 represent a contingent right to receive one share of common stock and will vest on the one year anniversary of the date of grant.
 We do not pay our directors per meeting fees.